d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 None

-<aside class="notice">See the iLO RESTful API Data Model Reference (iLO 4) at <a href=" http://www.hpe.com/info/restfulinterface/docs">http://www.hpe.com/info/restfulinterface/docs</a> for a list and description of all the possible types.</aside>
+<aside class="notice">See the iLO RESTful API Data Model Reference at <a href=" https://hewlettpackard.github.io/ilo-rest-api-docs/">https://hewlettpackard.github.io/ilo-rest-api-docs/</a> for a list and description of all the possible types.</aside>

 ### Select command